Once Cursed, Twice Shy

 The Siamese cat on the passenger seat just arched her back and kneaded the seat cushions with her sharp claws.

 “You’re going to ruin the fabric,” I told her as she pulled at it.
 “At least tell me how long you think we’ll be here.”

 “Until you trap the tailless squirrel,” she meowed.

 I glanced at her incredulously.
 “What?”

 I got out of the RV slowly.
-Just to be safe, I tucked a taser into the back of my jeans as I closed the door and took in my surroundings.
-Insects chattered, an animal scrabbled over fallen leaves in the distance and the cloud coverage made everything appear murky.
+Just to be safe, I tucked my extra taser into the back of my jeans as I closed the door and took in my surroundings.
+Insects chattered, an animal scrabbled over fallen leaves in the distance, and the cloud coverage made everything appear murky.

 “I just love what they’ve done with the place,” Conroy drawled.
 “It’s a perfect mix of Dark Shadows and The Addams Family chic.”

 I considered tucking the owl pendant back into my shirt to limit his observations.
 Instead, I added, “With a healthy serving of Deliverance thrown in.”